ruairidhs/LaTeXCarpenter.jl/README.md

 It is difficult to balance ease-of-use with flexibility when writing a table-printing package.
 This is demonstrated by the existence of several similar packages in the Julia ecosystem, each offering a different level of generality.
 I find the level of generality offered by this package useful for a variety of applications, from regression results to less structured statistics.
+Please see the documentation for examples of the tables this package can generate.

 ## Design